trenches out there on tarmac at the minute.

 Instagram can be very much a highlight reel of what coach can produce the best physical results.

 Yeah it’s cool to want to look better of course - if anyone says they don’t care what they look like are lying.
-But to me who you become as a person as a byproduct of the hard work put in to obtain that over a time scale is the message we wanna put out here.
+But to me who you become as a person as a byproduct of the hard work put in to obtain that over a period of time is the message we wanna put out here.

 This is why you’ll rarely see me post my clients transformations - how the individual got there, their journey, how strong they are now and how they’re feeling in themselves is the real transformation for me.
 Nothing beats that.